presidential-innovation-fellows/mygov/_posts/2012-12-27-We-believe-Project-MyGov-principles.md

 2.	**Treat every interaction as an opportunity to delight.** From pixels to copy, code to community, each part of the process should be a positive experience to engage and defy expectations.
 3.	**Design with emotion.** Actively engage users with a voice, tone and personality that fits the context of the interaction, and heightens and improves the experience.
 4.	**Always ask:** Are we solving for the right thing?
+5.  **Mobile first.** Bake responsive web design into the DNA - it's not an afterthought, but core to the experience.
-5.	**Be lean and agile:** Use prototypes and experiments to validate learning and make data-informed decisions.
+6.	**Be lean and agile:** Use prototypes and experiments to validate learning and make data-informed decisions.
 Ship unfinished code and be prepared to fail fast.
-6.	**Embrace ignorance.** Run with our naiveté on government constraints as well as the public's lack of familiarity with the bureaucracy.
+7.	**Embrace ignorance.** Run with our naiveté on government constraints as well as the public's lack of familiarity with the bureaucracy.
-7.	**Don’t unnecessarily handicap the creative process.** Say “Yes, and” instead of “no, but.”
+8.	**Don’t unnecessarily handicap the creative process.** Say “Yes, and” instead of “no, but.”
-8.	**Meaningful deadlines are not arbitrary.** Milestones should have a purpose.
+9.	**Meaningful deadlines are not arbitrary.** Milestones should have a purpose.
-9.	**No HIPPOs (highest paid person’s opinion).** Titles and hierarchy don’t impact weight of ideas.
+10.	**No HIPPOs (highest paid person’s opinion).** Titles and hierarchy don’t impact weight of ideas.
-10.	**Meetings are the exception, not the rule.** Have a clear understanding of who the meeting is with, who they are, the purpose of the meeting, and the intended outcomes.
+11.	**Meetings are the exception, not the rule.** Have a clear understanding of who the meeting is with, who they are, the purpose of the meeting, and the intended outcomes.

 Regards,

-Th MyGov Presidential Innovation Fellows
+The MyGov Presidential Innovation Fellows